tauh33dkhan/Spring4Shell-POC-Verification-Lab/tomcat_8.5.73-jdk11-spb.2.6.3/README.md

 [+] Shell should be at: http://localhost:8000/shell.jsp?cmd=id
 ```

-It gives 200 OK response which mease exploit is successful to confirm go to http://localhost:8000/shell.jsp?cmd=id so now
-it is confirmed that spring boot version 2.6.3 running on tomcat version 8.5.73 with jdk11 is vulnerable.
+It gives 200 OK response which mease exploit is successful to confirm go to http://localhost:8000/shell.jsp?cmd=id and you will se `id` command output so now it is confirmed that spring boot version 2.6.3 running on tomcat version 8.5.73 with jdk11 is vulnerable.

 let's try another poc